satuelisa/NLPF/README.md

 # Tools and libraries

-For each library, the parenthesis indicates the sessions that employ the package
+For each library that requires installation, the parenthesis indicates the sessions that employ the package.

 1. [Python](https://www.python.org/)
+* nltk (S1)
 * numpy (S1)
 * pandas (S1)
 * matplotlib (S1)